zardoy/electron-window-keeper/readme.md

 # Electron Window Keeper

-> In one day, that I'm gonna make this module super easy to use in all possible cases where you need complicated window state persistence.
+> One day, this module will be the easiest way to manage complicated window state persistence.

 It should be a maintained alternative to electron-window-state.